 Ija Charles is a self-taught painter/entrepreneur from Columbia, South Carolina.
 Her series range from portraits of ordinary people to a diverse sampling of symbols from our day to day culture.
 These images are then re-imagined and reconstructed in her own unique way.
 Ija plants an idea for each new work then harvests its positive vibes.
 Once sealed with her signature, each piece is adorned with good energy.

-Kaitlin June is a full time freelance illustrator and tattoo artist who graduated from the Art Academy of Cincinnati in 2013 with a Bachelor of Fine Arts (BFA) in Illustration.
-With limited digital art programs at my college, she taught herself how to work in digital painting programs.
-Kaitlin likes to use healing and strong color palettes to communicate her emotions to the viewer.
-She finds inspiration in nature, color, and light.
+Kaitlin June is a full time freelance illustrator and tattoo artist who I graduated from the Art Academy of Cincinnati with a Bachelor of Fine Arts (BFA) in Illustration in 2013.
+With limited digital art programs at my college, she taught herself how to work within digital painting programs.
+Kailtin likes to use healing and strong color palettes to communicate her emotions to the viewer.
+She finds inspiration in nature, color and light.

-She says, “I started drawing at an early age and was inspired by an obsession with Sailor Moon, a Japanese shojo manga series.
+She says ”I started drawing at an early age and was fueled to draw more with a Sailor Moon obsession.
 From there, my interests in color, healing, and art with magical girl themes seemed to grow.
 I love creating works centered around curly, coily, kinky hair with a focus on color therapy and healing imagery."

 A San Antonio based painter and illustrator, Kwanzaa Edwards has been honing her skills in figurative painting since 2014.
 Originally an abstract painter, Kwanzaa blended her abstract style with her experience in figurative illustration bringing about a unique marriage of her skills.